Onyx-Protocol/Onyx/docs/1.1/protocol/specifications/vm1.md

         3. if the destination is a retirement:
             * `version` equals 1,
             * `prog` begins with a [FAIL](#fail) instruction.
+            * if transaction version is 1 or higher:
+                * upgrade program’s VM version is 0.
         4. asset ID equals `assetid`,
         5. amount equals `amount`,
         6. `data` is an empty string or it matches the 32-byte data string in the destination entry.